chrisnoonan98675/site/xl-deploy/how-to/create-a-deployment-package-using-the-ui.markdown

 - 3.8.x
 ---

+**Tip:** For information about creating a deployment package in XL Deploy 5.0.0 and later, refer to [Add a package to XL Deploy](/xl-deploy/how-to/add-a-package-to-xl-deploy.html).

-Deployment Packages are usually created outside of XL Deploy.
+Deployment packages are usually created outside of XL Deploy.
 For example, packages are built by tools like Maven or Jenkins and then imported using the a XL Deploy plugin.
 Or you manually write a Manifest.MF file for the XL Deploy Archive format (DAR format) and import the package using the XL Deploy UI.

-But, while designing a Deployment Package this may be a cumbersome process.
+But, while designing a deployment package this may be a cumbersome process.
 To quickly assemble a package, it is more convenient to edit it in the XL Deploy UI.

 ## Creating an application

-In XL Deploy, all deployable content is stored in a Deployment Package.
-The Deployment Package will contain the EAR files, HTML files, SQL scripts, DataSource definitions, etc.
+In XL Deploy, all deployable content is stored in a deployment package.
+The deployment package will contain the EAR files, HTML files, SQL scripts, DataSource definitions, etc.

-Deployment Packages are versions of an Application.
-An application will contain one or more Deployment Packages.
-So before we can create a Deployment Package, we need to create an Application.
+Deployment packages are versions of an application.
+An application will contain one or more deployment packages.
+So before we can create a deployment package, we need to create an application.

 To create an application, login to the XL Deploy UI and go to the **Repository** tab.
 Right-click on **Applications** and choose **New** > **Application**